ArefMq/goalPerceptor/README.md

 Nao team in RoboCup 2015 standard platform league (SPL).

 To use this code you need to setup B-Human code release 2013.
 The later versions might also be working.
-The framework is accessible on:
+The framework is accessible on:<br />
 		http://b-human.de/

 After installation of B-Human's code, put the provided files with the orginal